levanduy99/Java-Coding/README.md

 You must solve the problem without using any built-in library for handling large integers (such as `BigInteger`).
 You must also not convert the inputs to integers directly.

+### 40. Detect Capital

+We define the usage of capitals in a word to be right when one of the following cases holds:
+- All letters in this word are capitals, like `"USA"`.
+- All letters in this word are not capitals, like `"leetcode"`.
+- Only the first letter in this word is capital, like `"Google"`.

+Given a string `word`, return `true` if the usage of capitals in it is right.

 ## Math
 ### 1. Fizz Buzz